awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 ### DevOps Guru insights<a name="devops-guru-for-rds.how-it-works.insights"></a>

 An *insight* is a collection of related anomalies that were detected by DevOps Guru\.

+#### Reactive insights<a name="devops-guru-for-rds.how-it-works.insights.reactive"></a>

-If DevOps Guru for RDS finds performance issues in your Amazon Aurora DB instances, it publishes an insight in the DevOps Guru dashboard\.
-To learn more about insights, see [Working with insights in DevOps Guru](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-insights.html) in the *Amazon DevOps Guru User Guide*\.
+A *reactive insight* identifies anomalous behavior as it occurs\.
+If DevOps Guru for RDS finds performance issues in your Amazon Aurora DB instances, it publishes a reactive insight in the DevOps Guru dashboard\.
+For more information, see [Working with insights in DevOps Guru](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-insights.html) in the *Amazon DevOps Guru User Guide*\.

+#### Proactive insights<a name="devops-guru-for-rds.how-it-works.insights.proactive"></a>

+A *proactive insight* lets you know about problematic behavior before it occurs\.
+It contains anomalies with recommendations and related metrics to help you address issues in your Aurora databases before become bigger problems\.
+These insights are published in the DevOps Guru dashboard\.

+For example, DevOps Guru might detect that your Aurora PostgreSQL database is creating many on\-disk temporary tables\.
+If not addressed, this trend might lead to performance issues\.
+Each proactive insight includes recommendations for corrective behavior and links to relevant topics in either [Tuning Aurora MySQL with Amazon DevOps Guru proactive insights](MySQL.Tuning.proactive-insights.md) or [Tuning Aurora PostgreSQL with Amazon DevOps Guru proactive insights](PostgreSQL.Tuning_proactive_insights.md)\.
+For more information, see [Working with insights in DevOps Guru](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-insights.html) in the *Amazon DevOps Guru User Guide*\.

 ### DevOps Guru anomalies<a name="devops-guru-for-rds.how-it-works.anomalies"></a>